Freedom of Entry

 - 10 September 1966

-Be a part of history this October when hundreds of soldiers from the Lone Pine Barracks School of Infantry march through the streets of Singleton town centre, celebrating the 55th anniversary of the granting of Freedom of Singleton to the Singleton Military Area.
+Be a part of history in 2023 when hundreds of soldiers from the Lone Pine Barracks School of Infantry march through the streets of Singleton town centre, celebrating the 55th anniversary of the granting of Freedom of Singleton to the Singleton Military Area (postponed from 2021 due to COVID-19).

 The parade will march through the streets of Singleton, forming on Hunter Street before marching along John Street, briefly halting for a special challenge to their right of entry.
 The procession will then move along Dr Maffey Drive and conclude at Civic Park.